panva/jose/README.md

 It is **only built for Node.js** environment - it builds on top of the `crypto` module and requires the KeyObject API that was added in Node.js v11.6.0 and one-shot sign/verify API added in v12.0.0

+#### How is it different from [`jws`](https://github.com/brianloveswords/node-jws), [`jwa`](https://github.com/brianloveswords/node-jwa) or [`jsonwebtoken`](https://github.com/auth0/node-jsonwebtoken)?

+- it supports JWK Key Format for all four key types (oct, RSA, EC and OKP)
+- it is providing Key and KeyStore abstractions
+- there is JSON Web Encryption support
+- it supports all JWS / JWE Serialization Syntaxes
+- it supports the "crit" member validations to make sure extensions are handled correctly
+- it is not only validating the signatures, it is making sure the JWE/JWS is syntactically correct, e.g. not having duplicated header parameters between protected/unprotected or per-recipient headers

 #### How is it different from [`node-jose`][node-jose]

 `node-jose` is built to work in any javascript runtime, to be able to do that it packs a lot of